Kolomona/libreconomy/README.md

    print(libreconomy.get_agent_count())
    ```

-See `uniffi.toml` for configuration and `src/libreconomy.udl` for the API definition.
+See `uniffi.toml` for configuration.
+The API is defined using `#[uniffi::export]` attributes in the Rust source code.

 ## Using in Godot